lucasmr19/Signals-and-Systems/README.md

 This repository contains MATLAB exercises and practical sessions focusing on various topics related to "Signals and Systems."

 ### PRACTICE 1: Signals in MatLab
-1. Signal representation (discrete and continuous).
+1. exercise 1: Signal representation.
+Stem command for discrete signals and plot command for contniuous signals
+2. exerxise 2: Symmetries under inversion.
-2. Energy and power in a given interval.
+3. Energy and power in a given interval.
-3. Symmetries under inversion.
+4.
-4. Exponential and sinusoidal signals.
+5. Exponential and sinusoidal signals.

 ### PRACTICE 2: Periodicity
 - Frequency range of discrete periodic exponentials.